Mount Shasta

 Team: Tim Murcko (Chunkin') and Ronen Sarig (Old Man Winter)

 Mount Shasta holds a special place in my heart.
 It was my first successful proper mountaineering summit.
 I attempted this in 2016 but failed.
 It was not even close.
-I was not ready physically or technically and really did not know what I was getting myself into.
-But I learned my lessons, came back to fight another day, and made one heck of a climb.
+I was unprepared both physically and technically and had no idea what I was getting myself into.
+But I learned my lessons, came back to fight another day, and completed an incredible climb.
 This is my Mount Shasta journey.

 Postmortem

-May 15, 2016: This story stars the year prior and is fundamentally important to understand how a failure was turned into a success.
-First, a little background and context.
-I had graduated college in May 2015 from a small engineering school in Massachusetts in the city of Worcester (WPI).
-Shortly after graduating I drove out to California in my jeep for a year long internship at Apple.
+May 15, 2016: This story begins a year prior.
+Shortly after graduating college I drove out to California in my jeep for a year long engineering internship.
 This is where I met Ronen (Old Man Winter) who was a full time employee at the time.
 We were given a somewhat boring task together and during its completion bonded over many mutual interests such as music, battlebots, and the great outdoors.
 When Spring time rolled around he invited me out for a "climb".
-It is important to understand that mountains on the east coast are relatively small.
-Things like altitude sickness or avalanches get little to no attention.
+Mountains on the east coast are relatively small.
+Hazards like altitude sickness or avalanches get little to no attention.
 So without really knowing what I was getting into I just said "sure"!
-Old Man Winter did a great job planning the trip, communicating risks and hazard, putting together gear lists, and more.
+Old Man Winter did a great job planning the trip, communicating risks, putting together gear lists, and more.
 I rallied the gear I needed and off we went after work one Friday afternoon with a few other friends (PVD and his wife, Windy).

-It's a long drive from the bay area (6 hours with traffic).
+It is a long drive from the Bay Area (6 hours with traffic).
 We arrived onsite maybe around 9PM and I slept on a tarp behind a tree by the parking lot.
 Brutal.
 The stars were nice though.
-Anyway, we got up around 4AM and were in motion before 5AM.
+We woke up around 4AM and were in motion before 5AM.
 It was not long before I realized how screwed I was.
 I got sick to my stomach from the early start and poor breakfast choices.
 I was slow on the lead in from lack of proper skinning technique (I was on a splitboard) and was having a hard time keeping grip on the firm snow.
 We regrouped as a team and decided to split up.
 I stayed back with PVD while the others continued.
-We slowly made our way to Helen Lake (~10,000ft) and stopped there.
+We slowly made our way to Helen Lake (~10,400ft) and stopped there.
 Clouds were rolling in fast and it was getting dark.
 Thunder roared in the distance.
-'A' group was way above us but we did not have eyes on them.
-Before we knew it there was a loud crack of thunder and hail started pouring down.
+'A' team was way above, out of sight.
+Suddenly there was a loud crack of thunder and hail started pouring down.
 Screw it - we were out of there!
 PVD and I dropped in from Helen Lake as fast as we could.
 My quads burned from the short climb up.
-We made it back safely to the car and the 'A' group had caught up.
-We scrambled to get our gear in the car as the weather intensified and turned more wet.
-Once we were in we grabbed some burgers in town as one does and headed home.
+We made it safely back to the car and the 'A' team had caught up.
+We scrambled to get our gear in the car as the weather intensified.
+Once settled, we grabbed some burgers in town as one does and headed home.

 As brutal as that day was I still had a blast.
-I was just so stoked coming down the mountain on this huge wide open face with crazy weather blowing down - total adventure.
-I vividly remember saying out loud right then and there by the car that "Next year, I'm going to come back"...
+I was so stoked coming down the mountain on this huge wide open face with crazy weather blowing down - total adventure.
+I vividly remember saying out loud right then and there by the car - "next year, I am going to come back and summit..."

-April 29, 12PM: Old Man Winter and I loaded up the Shasta van and headed out.
+April 29, 12PM: Old Man Winter and I loaded up the Shasta van and hit the road.
 The plan was to get to the trailhead by early evening, do final gear prep, and get to sleep.
-We were planning on a 1AM start time.
-It was going to be a long day.
-As we drove up route 5 we passed by a Cleveland Model 247.
-Looked it up later, it's a trench/cable plow.
+We were aiming for a 1AM start time, anticipating a long day.
+As we drove up route 5 we passed a Cleveland Model 247.
+I looked it up later, it is a trench/cable plow.
 Gnarly.
 We arrived to the base of Bunny Hill Flat by 5PM.
 This was the first time I had seen Shasta since the previous climb.
 It was looking primed and ready!
 Weather was calling for a bit of wind but otherwise clear.
 Avalanche risk was low.
 I was anxious to get started.
-We were sleeping by 6:30PM (trying to at least).
+We were sleeping by 7:00PM (trying to at least).

 April 30, 12:03AM: It was impossible to sleep.
-Between the awkward hours of the day and general anxiety I had no chance.
+Between the awkward hours and general anxiety I had no chance.
 We were originally going to wake up at 12:30AM or so but we were just lying there awake so no reason not to start moving.
-We took our time, had some good breakfasts, did a final gear check, and bathroom run.
-We were in motion by 1:24AM (I grabbed a quick screenshot on my phone).
-It's good to have smaller objectives throughout the way moving one step at a time.
-Focus on the next objective rather than the summit.
-First up - Helen Lake.
+We took our time, had some good breakfasts, did a final gear check, and bathroom run - in motion by 1:24AM (I grabbed a quick screenshot on my phone).
+It is good to have smaller objectives throughout the day, moving one step at a time.
+First up - Helen Lake, 10,400ft.
 I actually suffered a similar stomach ache within 30 minutes of moving.
 I was starting to feel doubts if I would just be repeating the previous year.
 I took a deep breath, removed a layer to cool down, and paced myself more intentionally.
 Within another 30 minutes I felt good again.
-Ok, cool - one problem down, keep moving.
+One problem down, keep moving.
 By 4:30AM we were at Helen Lake.
-That's a steady 1000ft/hour pace.
+That is a steady 1000ft/hour pace.
 We took a solid 20minute break to sit down, eat some more calories and trade our splitboards for crampons and an ice axe.
 It was time for Avalanche Gulch which climbs 2400ft in less than a mile.
 Our next objective was the red banks at the top of the gulch.

-April 30, 5:00AM: We were already in Avalanche Gulch by this point.
-I was entering new territory.
-The sun started coming up and it felt nice.
+April 30, 5:00AM: We were already in Avalanche Gulch by this point, entering new territory.
+The sunrise was a welcoming sight.
 As we progressed up the climb I was feeling really good.
 I was cautiously but comfortably making steady progress and felt strong.
 The altitude was having effects on me but I could manage it.
-I actually don't have many photos from Avalanche Gulch unfortunately.
+I do not have many photos from Avalanche Gulch unfortunately.
 I was pretty focused on the task at hand.
-As we made our way up the weather started to turn as the wind predicted in the forecast became our reality.
-High gusts forced us to slow down and make interval sprints in between.
+As we made our way up the high winds predicted in the forecast became our reality.
+Strong gusts forced us to slow down and make interval sprints in between.
 I had to replace my sun glasses with goggles because small bits of firm snow and ice were getting sprayed into my eyes.
-The intensity picked up and we were forced to reevaluate.
-It was getting sketchy.
-The strong winds could be enough to topple you over, putting you into a serious self arrest situation.
+The intensity picked up and it was getting sketchy.
+The strong winds could be enough to topple us over, putting us into a serious self arrest situation.
 We dug a snow pit in the side of the mountain and decided to wait it out.
-We wanted to be at summit no later than 2PM.
-This would give us plenty of daylight and good snow before it all became slush.
+We wanted to be at summit no later than 2PM, giving us plenty of daylight and decent snow before it all became slush.
 We determined we had about an hour worth of delay we could account for before needing to call it.
-Fortunately in an hour the wind calmed down.
+Fortunately after an hour the wind calmed down.
 Shasta was giving us a test, and it looks like we passed.
-It was time to move on.
 We continued boot packing up the mountain and by around noon finished Avalanche Gulch and were standing at the Red Banks - 12,820ft.
 Misery hill was our next target.

 Always feels great heading down on a snowboard instead of by foot!
-Not going to lie though, the snow quality was not great until about 11,000ft.
+Not going to lie though, the snow quality was wind scoured and crusty until about 11,000ft.
 By Helen Lake it was classic spring corn.
 Low angle cruiser back to the car!
 It took us maybe an hour including the transition.
-I've been told recently that the skiing on the western side of the mountain (off of Casaval ridge) is really fun.
-I'd love to check that out too some day with the goal of fun skiing rather than summit objective.
+I have been told recently that the skiing on the western side of the mountain (off of Casaval ridge) is really fun.
+I would love to check that out too some day.